TMLE of a treatment-specific multivariate survival curve

 Hi Mark,

 I have a survival analysis question.
 I am working with a dataset that is left- and right-truncated.
 I am interested in estimating the treatment-specific multivariate survival function of a time-to-event variable.
-For example, a study where subjects have been randomized to two different treatment groups with baseline covariates $W$, but we only observe the outcome – time at death – for a left- and right-truncated window.
+For example, a study where subjects have been randomized to two different treatment groups with baseline covariates W, but we only observe the outcome – time at death – for a left- and right-truncated window.
 Is it possible to use Targeted Maximum Likelihood Estimation (TMLE) for estimating the treatment-specific multivariate survival curve?

 I have seen a few papers using TMLE for right-censored data, but I assume there are important considerations when working with doubly-truncated data.